dddrrreee/cs140e-win19/labs/lab8-sonar-int/lab.md

 Make a copy of the code from last lab and do some of the work in the interrupt handler, some in the "main thread."

+You can make many different bugs in this code.
+Some examples:
+   - no sonar timeout
+   - doing too much in interrupt handler. (what happens?)
+   - no volatile (what happens?)
+   - too long period for timer interrupts (what happens?)
+   - not delaying long enough in the sonar readings (what happens?)
+   - not disabling interrupts when getting reading (what happens?)

 ### Extension: Build your own version of `gpio_pullup`/`gpio_pulldown`.